PdxCodeGuild/Full-Stack-Day-Class/notes/course-expectations.md

 ## Commitment

-The course is full-time and very fast.
+The course is full-time and very fast moving.
 Most of the class time will be allotted to working on problems in groups or individually.
 **Still, expect to work on course material outside of class.**
 Spend some time reviewing and studying up every evening and weekend.